lheckemann/gizmoball/scenarios/regression/README.md

 ### Expected outcome

-Ball should fall into absorber and get launched straight up.
+All balls should bounce straight up and down.